calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 implementation of `isOdd()` will work on any number we limit the type of its parameter to `Digit`.
 The function `toBoolean()` will convert a `BinaryDigit` into a boolean where `0` is `false` and `1` is `true`.
 It calls the `isOdd()` function which expects a `Digit`.
-However, `BinaryDigit` is a different type than `Digit`!
+But, `BinaryDigit` is a different type than `Digit`!
 This program works because the set of values represented by the `BinaryDigit` type is a subset of the set of values represented by the `Digit` type.
 Every value in `BinaryDigit` _also_ exists in `Digit`.